categories

 Trustpilot review of Aftershoot helping to speed up editing in the photography post processing workflow

-To use the editing software, you'll need to create an AI Profile by uploading at least 2,500 previously edited images from your Lightroom or Capture One Catalogs to the Aftershoot app.
+To use the editing software, you'll need to create an AI Profile by uploading at least 2,500 previously edited images from your Lightroom or Capture One Catalog to the Aftershoot app.

 The AI then learns your unique editing style and uses that information to replicate your adjustments onto the unedited photographs you add for editing.